 And if you’re still one of those people out there that swears no matter what we say, you will never drink wine from a box, we bet in a way you already are and don’t even realize it.
 You see, a lot of the affordable international wine that you buy was probably shipped over to the U.S. in a big box of wine.
 That’s right, before that affordable Cotes de Rhone was bottled at a U.S. facility and sold to you in the store, it probably spent time in a large plastic bladder while making its way across the ocean.
 Shipping the wine in a large box, instead of individual bottles, is a much cheaper way to ensure the juice makes it to our shores without any damage, and it keeps the cost low for you too, even if you ultimately drink that wine from the bottle they finally sold it to you in.

 So forget those bad college memories, and give boxed wine another try.
 If you’re looking for a casual weeknight glass or two, you’ll be glad you have a box in the fridge.

-And, if you’re looking for a good Boxed Wine, check out The Reverse Wine Snob’s rundown.
+And, if you’re looking for a good Boxed Wine, check out our picks for the best boxed wines.